Faculty Affiliated with Health Law & Policy

 Professor Ruggiero is a former Vice Chair of the American Health Lawyers Association Life Sciences Practice Group; serves as adjunct faculty at the American University Washington College of Law; and is Vice Chair, Operations and a member of the Board of Directors of the National Kidney Foundation Serving the National Capital Area.
 He earned a J.D. cum laude from the Georgetown University Law Center and received his B.A. in Economics from Syracuse University.
 Prior to attending law school, Professor Ruggiero worked for the American Apparel Manufacturers Association and the American Textile Manufacturers Institute.

-Javier Vasquez advises PAHO’s Member States in collaboration with its Representation offices on international human rights issues and strategies to improve the right to the highest attainable standard of health and other related human rights; on the formulation/review of national public health laws, polices, practices; and to structure public health services consistent with international human rights treaties and standards.
-Serve as the WHO focal point for human rights initiatives in the Americas in collaboration with WHO Headquarters (Geneva).
-He has officially conducted activities of technical collaboration and officially visited up to date 28 countries of PAHO/WHO.
-Previously, as a staff attorney for the IACHR, Professor Vasquez personally handled the first decision issued by the Inter-American System regarding violations to the human rights and fundamental freedoms of a person with a mental disability known as “the case of Victor Congo” which interpreted the American Convention on Human Rights in a manner consistent with international/regional health standards and European Human Rights Jurisprudence in the field of psychiatry and disability rights.
+Javier Vasquez is Senior Director of Global Health Programs at Special Olympics.
+Prior to joining Special Olympics, he served for more than 16 years as Human Rights Advisor and Technical Officer at the Pan American Health Organization (PAHO), where he advised PAHO’s Member States on international human rights issues and strategies to realize the right to the highest attainable standard of health and other related human rights; on the formulation and review of national public health laws, polices, practices; and on structuring public health services consistent with international human rights treaties and standards.
+His office also served as the World Health Organization’s (WHO) focal point for human rights initiatives in the Americas.
+Previously, as a staff attorney for the Inter-American Commission for Human Rights, Professor Vasquez personally handled the first decision issued by the Inter-American System regarding violations of the human rights and fundamental freedoms of a person with a mental disability known as “the case of Victor Congo” which interpreted the American Convention on Human Rights in a manner consistent with international and regional health standards and European Human Rights Jurisprudence in the field of psychiatry and disability rights.